 Congenital Heart Disease

-The aim of the Congenital Heart Disease PSP is to identify the unanswered questions about congenital heart diseases in adults and children, from patient, carer (primarily parents) and clinical perspectives and then prioritise those that patients, carers and clinicians agree are the most important for research to address.
+The aim of the Congenital Heart Disease PSP was to identify the unanswered questions about congenital heart diseases in adults and children, from patient, carer (primarily parents) and clinical perspectives and then prioritise those that patients, carers and clinicians agree are the most important for research to address.

 - Diagnosis, during pregnancy or after birth